ilyasotkov/learning-kubernetes/labs/intro/goals-and-principles.md

 ## Simple and structured, opinionated

-Kubernetes is fairly complex, and let's be honest here, [Kubernetes documentation](https://kubernetes.io/docs) is a hot mess.
+Kubernetes is fairly complex as is, yet Kubernetes official documentation is quite outdated considering how much the interactions with Kubernetes API server changed with the emergence of a declarative [`kubectl apply`](/).

-This guide strives to bring operational simplicity to Kubernetes by using principles of effective software development for both administering and using Kubernetes clusters.
+This guide strives to bring operational simplicity to Kubernetes by using a standard git-based worflow (git-flow or GitHub Flow) for interacting with both cloud providers and individual Kubernetes clusters:

-Here's what we are aiming at:

-1. All clusters must be created and destroyed using (at most) one command!
-Currently, that's `terraform apply` and `terraform destroy` coupled with using hosted Kubernetes solutions from large and established cloud providers.
+1. All clusters must be created and destroyed using one command (at most)!
+Currently, that would be `terraform apply` and `terraform destroy` coupled with using hosted Kubernetes solutions from large and established cloud providers.
+Ansible is a possible option as well (on top of Terraform).

 2. We ditch the use of `kubectl` completely.
 We use [Helm](https://helm.sh/) exclusively to talk to the Kubernetes API.
-[We're also looking for a missing tool to declaratively manage Helm releases!](https://github.com/kubernetes/helm/issues/3089)
+[We're also considering a missing tool to declaratively manage Helm releases!](https://github.com/kubernetes/helm/issues/3089)

 ## Up next